PennLINC/ModelArrayIO/README.md

 Now you can view the results in folder "FD_stats" in `mrview`.

 ### For additional description:
-You can refer to `--help` for additional informations:
+You can refer to `--help` for additional information:
 ``` console
 foo@bar:~$ fixeldb_create --help
 foo@bar:~$ fixelstats_write --help